DenisNagel93/ProxyImputation/README.md

 ### Proxy Lists

 The proxy attributes used during evaluation are provided in the folder *ProxyAttributes*.
-The subfolder *LLM* contains the top 5 attributes identified using the Llama2 LLM and the subfolder *Random* contains 5 randomly chosen attributes from the underlying data sets
+The subfolder *LLM* contains the top 5 attributes identified using the Llama2 LLM and the subfolder *Random* contains 5 randomly chosen attributes from the underlying data sets.
+If a list contains less than 5 attributes, the LLM provided only the given number of proxies.